The start of the first women's Olympic Marathon Trials in Olympia, Washington, on May 12, 1984

 I remember the crowd cheering for Sister Marion as she sprinted across the finish line at Capital Lake in Olympia that day.
 We were all amazed at how fast she could run.

-Sister Marion was the true " flying nun" for those who remember the old television show with Sally Fields.
+Sister Marion was the actual " flying nun" for those who remember the old television show with Sally Fields.
 Sister Marion ran her last competitive race in 1993.

 Sister Marion is now 93 years old.